-- Some of the hobbies help the employer understand the kind of person you are outside the office.
+- Some hobbies help the employer understand the kind of person you are outside the office.

-- It might be a easy, accessible topic for some small talk during the job interview before "getting down to business".
+- It might be an easy, accessible topic for some small talk during the job interview before "getting down to business".

 - Hobbies that include extracurricular activities like sports in them indicate that you are healthy and physically fit.

-- Involvement in charity and community work indicate excellent interactive skills.
+- Involvement in charity and community work indicates excellent interactive skills.

-The hobbies you decide to include in your resume reveal a lot of information about you.
+The hobbies you decide to include in your CV reveal a lot of information about you.
 Make sure that they are relevant to the field of work you are applying for.
 Supporting documents of the same will be an added advantage.
-If you would like to understand better how adding interests to your resume for you, also check out the various example resume that you can download free of charge.
+If you would like to understand better how adding interests to your cv for you, also check out the various cv examples that you can download free of charge.